Start with us on the path to becoming a New York State licensed Radiographer.

-College courses in math and science may also be considered with a minimum of a C grade.
+College courses in math and science may also be considered with a B average (or equivalent) or better.
 PSAT, SAT and (or) ACT scores will be evaluated as part of the profile.

 All students with the acceptable academic/competitive transcripts will be considered by the Admissions Committee and chosen by overall performance (grades, references and personal interview attributes).
 Interviews will end when class is filled and alternates are chosen.
 CVPH School of Radiologic Technology is approved for the training of 14 students per year or 28 in the two-year program at any time.

 Students accepted at CVPH will also attend Empire State College in Plattsburgh for admission.
 They will obtain applications during their first semester at CVPH to complete their general education requirements in the liberal arts.

 Physical, Technical and Academic Requirements for Admission